epics-containers/ibek/docs/explanations/entities.rst

         - dbLoadRecords of dls_pmac_asyn_motor.template

-To declare the entities for an IOC instance requires an **IOC instance entity file**.
-This is a YAML file with name of the form *<ioc_name>.<container>.yaml*.

-The example IOC instance entity file is shown below along with the ioc.boot file that ibek will generate from it.
+The example **IOC instance entity file** is shown below along with the ioc.boot file that ibek will generate from it.

 Click the arrows to reveal the files.